-- a. your track record managing similar projects and access to personnel and/or partners with the right skills and experience - your access, or future access to, any infrastructure, capital equipment, technology, intellectual property, and readiness to commence the project with appropriate approvals planned for or in place c. sound project planning to manage and monitor the project, which addresses scope, implementation methodology, timeframes, budget and risk.
+- a. your track record managing similar projects and access to personnel and/or partners with the right skills and experience - b. your access, or future access to, any infrastructure, capital equipment, technology, intellectual property, and readiness to commence the project with appropriate approvals planned for or in place - c. sound project planning to manage and monitor the project, which addresses scope, implementation methodology, timeframes, budget and risk - d. how you will operate and maintain the infrastructure and benefits of the project.